luisosmx/project_documentation/README.md

-    -  When making the selection, a page like the following will open, in which we must enter our email and password that we have registered in GitHub.
-After entering these data we select the "Sign in" button.
+    -  When making the selection, a web page like the following will open, in which we must enter our email and password that we have registered in GitHub.
+After entering these data we select the "Login" button.

         ![!\[Alt text\](imgs/git_init.png)](imgs/Screenshot_17.png)

-    - We select the button for the synchronization of GitHub Desktop and the GitHub website
+    - We select the "Authorize desktop" button to sync GitHub Desktop and the GitHub website.

          ![Alt text](imgs/Screenshot_18.png)

 4. Sign in: After installation, start GitHub Desktop and sign in with your GitHub account.